-- (i) Subject to the qualification detailed in 6.3.2 (v) below, this section only applies to land that is located outside the boundaries of a KMP and on which PKFTs have been identified as a consequence of a VAR. - (ii) A DA for any land the subject of 6.3.2(i) must include a Koala Activity Assessment Report (KAAR) for that land. - (iii) The KAAR must employ the methodology outlined in Appendix D of the Plan so as to assess the site for levels of use by koalas. - (iv) The KAAR must be undertaken by a suitably qualified and/ or accredited person, being an individual with post-graduate qualifications in koala ecology, and/or demonstrable work experience that includes publication of works on koala ecology in peer-reviewed scientific literature and/or accreditation as a koala specialist by Council and/or a professional body such as the EIANZ or ECA.
-Council will maintain a register of suitably qualified and/or accredited people and/or organisations. - (v) Council may also require a KAAR to be prepared for any development within a KMP where detailed information on the distribution of koala activity and movement is required to assist evaluation of development design, and also reserves the right to have any KAAR prepared pursuant to this section peer-reviewed.
+- (i) Subject to the qualification detailed in 6.3.2 (v) below, this section only applies to land that is located outside the boundaries of a KMP and on which PKFTs have been identified as a consequence of a VAR. - (ii) A DA for any land the subject of 6.3.2(i) must include a Koala Activity Assessment Report (KAAR) for that land. - (iii) The KAAR must employ the methodology outlined in Appendix D of the Plan so as to assess the site for levels of use by koalas. - (iv) The KAAR must be undertaken by a suitably qualified ecologist. - (v) Council may also require a KAAR to be prepared for any development within a KMP where detailed information on the distribution of koala activity and movement is required to assist evaluation of development design, and also reserves the right to have any KAAR prepared pursuant to this section, peer-reviewed.